Mexico Digital Nomad Visa Guide (2024)

 Expense #5: Bars and restaurants

-To go to Mexico and not visit some of its bars, clubs, or restaurants would be almost impossible.
+To go to Mexico and not visit some of its bars, clubs, or restaurants would be a travesty.

 Naturally, prices in bars and restaurants vary depending on where you live.
-For example, since Tulum is a tourist hotspot, prices in bars there aren’t quite the same as in Toluca or Guadalajara.
+For example, since Tulum is a tourist hotspot, prices in bars there aren’t quite the same as in some less popular destinations like Toluca or Guadalajara.

-However, here are some usual prices of drinks in Mexican bars
+Take a look at the usual prices of drinks in Mexican bars.

 “Where’s tequila?”, you might ask.
-Well, since Mexico is for tequila what the Middle East is for oil, it is pretty hard to say the usual price of the drink that tastes like not going to work tomorrow
+Well, since tequila is for Mexico what oil is for the Middle East — readily available — it is pretty hard to pinpoint the average price of the drink that tastes like I’m not going to work tomorrow.

 Expense #6: Coworking spaces

-Coworking spaces in towns such as Tulum, Puerto Vallarta, and the Cancun area are slightly more expensive than in hubs in Mexico City, Guadalajara, or Toluca.
+Coworking spaces in towns such as Tulum, Puerto Vallarta, and the Cancún area are slightly more expensive than hubs in Mexico City, Guadalajara, or Toluca.

 Expense #7: Internet

-Although Mexico doesn’t belong to the group of countries with extremely fast Internet, it still offers stable and reliable Internet that is even faster than the Internet in some European countries.
+Although Mexico doesn’t belong to the group of countries with extremely fast Internet, it still offers stable and reliable Internet that is faster than in some European countries.

 Do digital nomads pay taxes in Mexico?